kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

   interfaces are attached afterwards and its lifecycle is out of scope.
 - Adding other networks to the API.
-Today `status.podIPs`, Services, Endpoints and EndpointSlices, NetworkPolicy and cluster DNS only work with the default network, and this KEP does not change that (see [Interaction with Core Networking APIs](#interaction-with-core-networking-apis)).
+Today `status.podIPs`, Services, Endpoints and EndpointSlices, NetworkPolicy and cluster DNS only work with the default pod network, and this KEP does not change that (see [Interaction with Core Networking APIs](#interaction-with-core-networking-apis)).
   New `defaultNetwork` values for other networks, or changes to those APIs to support other networks, need a future KEP.